Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![The Druids Arise](/assets/wr/20240520210731_1.jpg)
 {% endfigure %}

-Two days after Furion awakened, he finally decides to tell her how he felt in the thousand years since they were separated.
+Two days after Furion awakened, he finally decides to tell Tyrande how he felt in the thousand years since they were separated.

 {% figure [caption:"I swear, those animated portraits.
 Furion looks like he's suffering from constipation."] %}
 ![The Druids Arise](/assets/wr/20240520211517_1.jpg)